klotzd/CV/README.md

 ## Summary / Table of Contents

-* Python
+Python
 ___
 1. Molecular Dynamics: 2D ideal gas simulation
 2. Football and the London Underground: Predicting the outcome of football matches from patterns in nearby underground station usage
 3. BankDefaults: Predicting US bank defaults from FDIC call report data
 4. WineAnalysis: Webscraping and analysis of food pairing, tasting notes and reviews of ~ 2M wines

- * R
+R
 ___
-    1. MoodR: Analysing my spotify usage and creating a daily mood model based on audio feature classification
+1. MoodR: Analysing my general spotify usage data and analysing daily mood trends based on audio feature classification
 2. GoogleMapsData: Using google maps tracking data to animate my movements on specific days

- * MATLAB
+MATLAB
 ___
 1. FBR: Modelling a network of six reactions in an polytropic fixed bed catalytic reactor

- * Julia
+Julia
 ___
 1. Ebola2014: Bayesian parameter inference of SIR-parameters of the 2014 west african ebola epidemic

- * Excel
+Excel
 ___
 1. USEnergyGrid: Modelling the evolution of the US electricity generation market under different climate policies